GRI Team

 - Phone: 305.409.7629

-Angie has previously worked roles at Marriott, Bank of America and at C-space, a global customer research collaboration agency, where she helped client services teams in project management, supported work with international brands, such as Kimberly Clark, to drive consumer insights in Spanish and English via online communities and also helped to support in person consumer projects.
-Angie also worked for a luxury distributor in Miami, Florida that helped to build the presence of luxury brands in Latin America and the Caribbean through innovative marketing and retailer support.
-A native Spanish speaker from Isla de San Andres, Colombia, Valencia graduated with a Bachelor of Arts degree in Anthropology and a minor in Latin American and Caribbean studies from Connecticut College in New London, CT.
+Angie has previously worked at Marriott, Bank of America and at C-space, a global customer research collaboration agency, where she helped client services teams in project management, supported work with international brands, and helped to drive consumer insights in Spanish and English via online communities.
+Angie has over 15 years experience supporting in person consumer projects, large and small scale events in person/remote.
+During her time in Miami, Florida she worked for a luxury distributor that helped to build the presence of luxury brands in Latin America and the Caribbean through innovative marketing and retailer support.
+Born in Isla de San Andres, Colombia, Valencia graduated with a Bachelor of Arts degree in Anthropology and a minor in Latin American and Caribbean studies from Connecticut College in New London, CT.

 Robin White